Packed with every safety feature imaginable. Easy to install and very durable. Made by a reputable company.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-Your child has aged out of her forward-facing car seat.
-Is this the end of her safety-seat days?
+Your child has aged out of their forward-facing car seat.
+Is this the end of their safety-seat days?
 Nope, she’s just moved on to the next stage.
 Booster seats are recommended – and in many states, required by law – until your child is tall enough for a seat belt to do its job properly.

 Since it's your child's safety at stake, picking the right booster seat is a serious decision.
 But with so many on the market, how do you make the safest choice?